Kasuczi/Simple_Tasks/README.md

 Your task is to help the young Carl Friedrich to solve this problem as quickly as you can; so, he can astonish his teacher and rescue his recreation interval.

 Here's, an example:

+3)
+Your task is to make function, which returns the sum of a sequence of integers.

+The sequence is defined by 3 non-negative values: begin, end, step.

+If begin value is greater than the end, function should returns 0

+4)
+Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
+You can guarantee that input is non-negative.

+5)
+Given an integral number, determine if it's a square number

+6)
+The Western Suburbs Croquet Club has two categories of membership, Senior and Open.
+They would like your help with an application form that will tell prospective members which category they will be placed.

+To be a senior, a member must be at least 55 years old and have a handicap greater than 7.
+In this croquet club, handicaps range from -2 to +26; the better the player the lower the handicap.

+Input
+Input will consist of a list of lists containing two items each.
+Each list contains information for a single potential member.
+Information consists of an integer for the person's age and an integer for the person's handicap.